Taking your pension

 There are specific rules relating to each type of retirement, so the sections below look at the different ways of retiring, and the implications.

 Tax controls and your LGPS benefits

-There are HM Revenue and Customs controls on the pension savings you can have before you become subject to a tax charge when you draw them (over and above any tax you will pay on your pension when it is in payment).
+There are HM Revenue and Customs controls on the pension savings you can have before you become subject to a tax charge when you take them (over and above any tax you will pay on your pension when it is in payment).
 You can find out about HM Revenue and Customs controls on your pension savings from the section on Tax controls and your LGPS Benefits.